 Stephen A. Lisman, Ph.D. is a Distinguished Teaching Professor and Director of Clinical Training for the psychology department.
 Dr. Lisman directs a research program on alcohol and behavior and has published numerous scholarly articles and book chapters in this area.
 In addition to his faculty appointment, he also maintains an active practice in clinical psychology.
 Dr. Lisman has been the recipient of grant funding from the National Institute of Alcohol Abuse and Alcoholism, the SUNY Chancellor's Award for Excellence in Faculty Service, the Binghamton University Award for Excellence in Graduate Teaching, and served as the Director of the Psychological Clinic for 30 years.

 Graduate Assistant to the Clinic Director

-Anne Malaktaris, M.S., is a doctoral student in the clinical psychology program at Binghamton University.
+Alex Vizgaitis, M.S., is a doctoral student in the clinical psychology program at Binghamton University.
 As the graduate assistant to the Clinic Director, she performs a variety of administrative tasks, oversees administration of the Clinic outcome questionnaires, and conducts intake interviews.
-As a student, her primary research interests include post traumatic stress disorder and related treatments.
+As a student, her primary research interests include identity functioning and self-injury within borderline personality disorder.